Capital Building Programme

 Libraries' Programme of Works

-2022 saw the full refurbishment of Raheny library, with new ceiling, LED lighting, painting, flooring and shelving, which will nicely marked the library’s 50th anniversary since opening.
+2022 saw the full refurbishment of Raheny library, with new ceiling, LED lighting, painting, flooring, windows and shelving, which nicely marked the library’s 50th anniversary.

 The new Finglas Library will be located on Seamus Ennis Road, on the site of a former An Post sorting office, which was acquired by Dublin City Libraries in 2020.
-The existing building was suitable enough in design and layout to be adaptable into a modern library space.
-DCC is currently carrying out a tender process for the building of the new library.
-Public consultation took place in regard to the project, which will be a very positive addition to Finglas village.
 Work commenced on the new Finglas Library in September 2022.
-The existing library will remain in operation until the move takes place, predicted to be early 2023.
+The existing library will remain in operation until the move takes place, predicted to be Summer 2023.

 Crumlin/Drimnagh - New Library